-- Left foster care, or will leave foster care within 90 days, in accordance with a transition plan described in section 475(5)(H) of the Social Security Act at age 16 or older; and - Is homeless or is at risk of becoming homeless 2.
-40 points
+- Foster Youth Independence Initiative: The population eligible to be assisted with funding under this notice are youth certified by Ohio Jobs and Family Services as meeting the following conditions: - Has attained at least 18 years and not more than 24 years of age; - Left foster care, or will leave foster care within 90 days, in accordance with a transition plan described in section 475(5)(H) of the Social Security Act at age 16 or older; and - Is homeless[1] or is at risk of becoming homeless[2]. \\ 40 points

-^[1] Homeless refers to the population included in the definition of this term at 24 CFR 578.3.
-2 At Risk of Becoming Homeless means the population defined as "At Risk of Homelessness" at 24 CFR 576.2.
+[1] Homeless refers to the population included in the definition of this term at 24 CFR 578.3.
+At Risk of Becoming Homeless means the population defined as "At Risk of Homelessness" at 24 CFR 576.2.

-Referrals will be accepted from CMHA Special Admissions, Mainstream, Asset Management/LIPH, DHAP, HUD funded FUP, Youths aging out of foster care FUP, Foster Youth Independence Initiative; LADD, HUD VASH, Strategies to End Homelessness, CILO and for regardless of whether a family is on the regular voucher wait list, regardless of whether the regular CMHA voucher wait list is open or closed, consistent with 24 CFR 982.206 (c).
+\\ Referrals will be accepted from CMHA Special Admissions, Mainstream, Asset Management/LIPH, Asset Management Services, Relocation, DHAP, HUD funded FUP, Youths aging out of foster care FUP, Foster Youth Independence Initiative; LADD, HUD VASH, Strategies to End Homelessness, CILO and for regardless of whether a family is on the regular voucher wait list, regardless of whether the regular -CMHA voucher wait list is open or closed, consistent with 24 CFR 982.206 (c).